 Ever daydreamed about having your friends over for a little seasonal soirée?
 Your mind wanders through images of fresh flowers and cocktails, your best pals laughing and toasting the night away while delicious aromas waft in from the kitchen.
-You excitedly grab a pen and paper and start jotting down menu and decor ideas, barely keeping up with yourself!
-This is going to be such a great night!
-That is … until the costs and logistics swoop in and put a rain-cloud right over that daydream.
+You excitedly grab a pen and paper and start jotting down menu and decor ideas, barely keeping up with yourself.
+This is going to be such a great night, you think.
+That is… until the costs and logistics swoop in and put a rain cloud right over that daydream.
 Yes, throwing a dinner party on a dime is a challenge.
 Yet there are plenty of ways to do it — you just have to get crafty.

 Pick your favorite pals, and be careful of over-extending the guest list.
 “Focus on making it more intimate, meaningful, and impactful,” advises Ostroy.
 “Invite only close friends and family.
 Especially during times where we don’t get to gather as often, focus on inviting those who haven’t seen family and friends in a while and are in need of a nice, small social gathering!”
-Keeping it small and intimate will help you stay sane when it comes to preparation, and also takes the pressure off—remember, these are your closest friends.
+Keeping it small and intimate will help you stay sane when it comes to preparation, and also takes the pressure off — remember, these are your closest friends.

-DIY personalized place cards for each of your guests can add a little extra polish to your party (“handwrite your own name cards and use an affordable ink stamp to make them look pretty,” says Ostroy), and while you’re at it, go ahead and create labels for each of your dishes, if you're presenting them buffet-style.
-This step is so simple, but can really elevate a party.
-It's easy: Just open up a blank document on your comp, choose your favorite font, space out the text accordingly on your page, print at home on some card-stock, and then cut to size.
-Or, if you have great handwriting, go ahead and write these out yourself.
-You can even add a twig of lavender, or one of those carnations, on each card, and voilá!
+DIY personalized place cards for each of your guests can add a little extra polish to your party (“handwrite your own name cards and use an affordable ink stamp to make them look pretty,” says Ostroy), and while you’re at it, go ahead and create labels for each of your dishes if you're presenting them buffet-style.
+You can even add a twig of lavender or one of those faux flowers.